Sweden-Mayhem/site/content/minecraft/help.md

 	- **Inside** the current area to shrink
 	- **Outside** the current area to expand

-You'll need available claim blocks to expand, and you cannot shrink below 5x5 blocks.
+You'll need available claim blocks to expand, and you cannot shrink below 80 blocks, or a width of 5 blocks.

 ## Creating a New Claim

 To create a new claim area:

 - You must have at least 80 claim blocks available
-- The claim must be at least 5x5 blocks in size
+- The claim must be at least 80 blocks and at least 5 blocks wide

 Then: